 The traditional enterprise strategy of protecting Oracle Databases with generic Purpose-Built Backup Appliances (PBBAs) is much more expensive and risky, and may fail to meet regulatory compliance.
-According to Wikibon Research, Oracle Zero Data Loss Recovery Appliance delivers substantially greater business value while reducing risks and cutting costs.
+According to Wikibon Research, Oracle's Zero Data Loss Recovery Appliance delivers substantially greater business value while reducing risks and cutting costs.

 Oracle Data Loss Recovery Appliance enables sub-second recovery point objectives, compared with up to 24 hours of data loss for legacy PBBAs.